reorg/pg_repack/doc/pg_repack.rst

 target tables or databases.

 ``-n``, ``--no-order``
-    Do online VACUUM FULL.
+    Perform an online VACUUM FULL.

 ``-o COLUMNS [,...]``, ``--order-by=COLUMNS [,...]``
-    Do online CLUSTER ordered by specified columns.
+    Perform an online CLUSTER ordered by the specified columns.

 ``-t TABLE``, ``--table=TABLE``
-    Reorganize table only.
-If you don't specify this option, all tables in specified databases are reorganized.
+    Reorganize the specified table only.
+By default, all eligible tables in the target databases are reorganized.

 ``-T SECS``, ``--wait-timeout=SECS``
     pg_repack needs to take an exclusive lock at the end of the reorganization.
-This setting controls how long it wait for acquiring the lock in seconds.
-If the lock cannot be taken even after the duration, pg_repack forces to cancel conflicted queries.
-Also, if the server version is 8.4 or newer, pg_repack forces to disconnect conflicted backends after twice time passed.
+This setting controls how many seconds pg_repack will wait to acquite this lock.
+If the lock cannot be taken after this duration, pg_repack will forcibly cancel the conflicting queries.
+If you are using PostgreSQL version 8.4 or newer, pg_repack will fall back to using pg_terminate_backend() to disconnect any remaining backends after twice this timeout has passed.
 The default is 60 seconds.

 ``-Z``, ``--no-analyze``
     Disable ANALYZE after the reorganization.
 If not specified, run ANALYZE